jameswalmsley/phabrik/README.md

-# Phabulous
+# Phabrik

-Phabulous is a toolkit for developers to interact with Phabricator.
+Phabrik is a toolkit for developers to interact with Phabricator.
 Its main focus is to allow developers to create and edit tasks without having to use the web-interface.

 It further allows a streamlined workflow, and supports simple interactions with repositories